Content Management Application for Teachers at Avanti Learning Centers

 Before this project started, the marketing manager and I had conducted a brand survey to find how internal employees perceived Avanti as a brand.
 The keywords that employees used are shown below.

 The existing visual look did not reflect these ideas.
 Another problem was that the different UI elements were neither consistent, not coherent.
 So I revamped the visual look, created mockups for different screens, and made the corresponding changes in the HTML/CSS code.
+Below are screenshots from the final coded version.

 Tested the application with 2 users